minling/testing-truth-web-0615-public/README.md

 * {a: 1} — a non-empty hash
 * Object.new — any object
 * You get the idea!

+## Instructions

+There's a pre-built method, `true?`, that when given an argument, will return either `true` or `false`, depending on Ruby's evaluation of the "truthiness".
+Change the question marks in the `spec/true_spec.rb` to either `true` or `false` until every test passes.

+Onces you've gotten all the tests to pass, from the root folder, type  `ruby things_that_are_true_in_ruby.rb` and hit enter.
+This will print out some information on truthiness in Ruby.

 ## Resources
 * [Programming Ruby](http://books.flatironschool.com/books/11) - [Section 9.4 Conditional Execution](http://books.flatironschool.com/books/11), page 141